Tasty Recipes for the Home Cook

 Can you freeze baked bread?

 Yes, you can certainly freeze baked bread.
 This bread freezes great!
-To freeze: cool the bread completely, then wrap in plastic wrap, followed by aluminum foil.
+To freeze: cool the bread completely, then wrap it in plastic wrap, followed by aluminum foil.
 Freeze for up to 3 months.
 Defrost in the refrigerator or at room temperature when ready to use.

 Can you freeze unbaked dough?